la2050/archive/about.markdown

 ## About this archive

+The My LA2050 Impact Archive is searchable database of great organizations and bright ideas from the My LA2050 Challenges.

 Over 1,000 organizations have submitted ideas to the [My LA2050 Challenge](#la2050).
 These organizations are non-profits, for-profits, individuals, and government agencies.
 They all are doing their part to ensure Los Angeles has a bright future.

 This website is a collection of information about the organizations, about their projects, and in some cases videos that highlight their work.